 Existential psychotherapists generally are quite skeptical of DSM diagnosis and other over-structured forms of diagnosis.
 This is not exclusively true, though.
-Dr. Stephen Diamond, who studied under Rollo May, is a strong advocate of appropriate usage of diagnosis.
+Dr. Stephen Diamond, who studied under Rollo May, is an advocate of appropriate usage of diagnosis.
 In his book Anger, Madness, and the Daimonic, he provides some good examples of existential approaches to diagnosis.

 A primary concern is not that diagnosis exists, but rather how it is used.
 Certainly, few existential thinkers would be concerned about trying to construct a language to better communicate about suffering.
 The concern is more specifically with the DSM and its usage.
 This emerged from the medical model and retains many of its inherent biases.
 For example, there is a strong bias toward biological perspective first, and solution-focused therapies secondarily.